-At the start of term, we sponsored a podcast competition for local Peterborough schools which was organised and aired on Peterborough Community Radio’s (PCR) breakfast show hosted by local radio celebrity Kev Lawrence (previously of BBC Cambridgeshire fame).
+At the start of the 2020 Autumn Term, we sponsored a podcast competition for local Peterborough schools which was organised and aired on Peterborough Community Radio’s (PCR) breakfast show hosted by local radio celebrity Kev Lawrence (previously of BBC Cambridgeshire fame).

 During September and October, local primary schools were busy creating engaging podcasts to share their ‘lockdown experience’ and how it has affected them, what they got up to when the schools were closed and how they found remote learning.

 Once the entries were in, our judging panel listened to each submission and deliberated who should be the winner of our competition!